LCAD-UFES/carmen_lcad/src/neural_car_detector/README.md

 Now just do `make` to compile the framework.
 Check if an file named darknet.so was created in the current directory.

+Add the following lines to the end of .bashrc file

+	# Darknet
+	export DARKNET_HOME=~/darknet

 The next step is to download the network weights and test if the detection is working.

 ``` bash